 At this point, quite some time had passed since the initial purchase.

-The rapport is established, the product delivered, and we are now positioned to upsell or cross-sell complementary products.
+The rapport is established, the product delivered, and we are now positioned to use eCommerce email marketing strategies to upsell or cross-sell complementary products.

 For example, if you sold a Nikon camera, you could offer a photo album to store the pictures, extra batteries, lenses, etc.